 Suddenly, around 2600’, the flora changes dramatically and you enter a unique and exceptional part of the ridge.

-A broad, open rock ledge appears below, and you’re soon standing in the middle of a truly spectacular panoramic view.
-There are not many such views in the Catskills, so this is a real treat for Catskill hikers.
+A broad, open rock ledge appears below, and you’re soon standing in the middle of a spectacular panoramic view.
+There are not many such views in the Catskills, so this is a real treat for our hikers.

 Straight ahead, you’re looking down through Cross Mountain Hollow to the Western Devil’s Path mountains…

 To your left, towering over the ledge, Wittenberg is seen in profile…